chamberslad/xManagedNetwork/README.md

 You can create a virtual network with this module.
 Also you can manage these resources;

-☑️  Ability to control and managing DNS Settings on the Virtual Network <br>
+☑️  Ability to control and manage DNS Settings on the Virtual Network <br>
-☑️  Ability to control and managing creating Subnet(s) on the Virtual Network <br>
+☑️  Ability to control and manage creating Subnet(s) on the Virtual Network <br>
 ☑️  Ability to control creating NSG(s) per subnet-level on the Virtual Network <br>
 ☑️  Ability to control creating Routes in UDR(s) for aligning Transit Network Service and Internet Access Service <br>
 ☑️  Ability to deploy Managed Bastion Host on the Virtual Network <br>
-☑️  Ability to control and configuring DDoS protection attachment on the Virtual Network <br>
+☑️  Ability to control and manage DDoS protection attachment on the Virtual Network <br>
-☑️  Ability to control and configuring Network Flow Log(s) and Traffic Analytics on the Network Resources <br>
+☑️  Ability to control and manage Network Flow Log(s) and Traffic Analytics on the Network Resources <br>
+🚩  Ability to create and configure Peering Settings for Network Services <br>
-🚩  Ability to control and configuring Diagnostics Logging Profile for Managed Network Resources to Storage Account <br>
+🚩  Ability to control and configure Diagnostics Logging Profile for Managed Network Resources to Storage Account <br>
-🚩  Ability to control and configuring Diagnostics Logging Profile for Managed Network Resources to Event Hub <br>
+🚩  Ability to control and configure Diagnostics Logging Profile for Managed Network Resources to Event Hub <br>
-🚩  Ability to control and configuring Diagnostics Logging Profile for Managed Network Resources to Log Analytics <br>
+🚩  Ability to control and configure Diagnostics Logging Profile for Managed Network Resources to Log Analytics <br>

 Reference the module to a specific version (recommended):
 ```hcl